theRJMurray/runehelper/README.md

 `npm run dev`
 This will run a server on port 5000 for the backend with the API pulls, and a server on port 3000 for the frontend.
 A window should automatically popup on port 3000 in your browser after typing this command.

+"An error occurred" will display until you have completed a search.

 ## Searching User Stats
 Type the name you wish to search in the empty field and click "Search"